Siddiqalawan/mongodb-eduhub-project/docs/performance_analysis.md

 | Cloud Computing  | 1             |
 | Machine Learning | 1             |

-## 📌 Insights
-1. 🏗️ Web Development Dominates with 4 courses, Web Development is the most represented category.
-Suggests a strong focus on front-end/back-end development skills.

-2. 🧠 Emerging Technologies Underrepresented: AI, Cloud, Machine Learning, and DevOps together only have 5 courses combined.
-These are high-demand fields, so this shows a gap and opportunity for expansion.
+### Web Development has the highest number of courses (4), indicating a strong focus in that category, followed by AI with 2 courses, while DevOps, Cloud Computing, and Machine Learning each have one course.

 #### Average grade per student: